razeghi71/kommit/README.md

 ## Features

 - **Infinite canvas** with pan and pinch-to-zoom
+- **Alignment guides & smart snapping** - drag nodes to see guide lines and snap to aligned positions with nearby nodes
 - **Double-click** anywhere to create a node
 - **Drag from edge handles** to create child nodes or connect existing nodes
 - **Directed edges** with curved arrows between connected nodes